aai-institute/practical-ai-act/docs/showcase/implementation-notes/bias.md

     </figure>
 </div>

-Note that the mitigation successfully reduced the importance of the `SEX` feature, which can be seen in the decreased range of the SHAP values in the violin plot for this feature in the mitigated dataset.
+We can see that the mitigation reduced the importance of the `SEX` feature, which can be seen in the smaller range of the SHAP values in the violin plot for this feature.
-The bar plot shows that the overall feature importance of the `SEX` feature is also reduced so far that it is no longer among the top 10 most important features in the model.
+The bar plot shows that the overall importance of the `SEX` feature is also reduced so far that it is no longer among the top 10 most important features in the model.